 We pride ourselves on friendly customer service and an eye for detail.
 Our creative florists boast many years of experience, coupled with the freshest flowers available.
 Our floral work is simply stunning and guaranteed to impress.

 We have developed a reputation for being open extended hours.
 We are open 6 days a week, Monday to Saturday 7am to 7pm.
-With 35 years of experience, customers know that they can rely on us to be here, and to have an amazing supply of lush flowers ready for pick up or delivery.
+With over 40 years experience, customers know that they can rely on us to be here, and to have an amazing supply of lush flowers ready for pick up or delivery.